swaff/sorting/README.md

 =====================

-A selection of sorting algorithms from a basic computer science book for the fun of it.
+A selection of sorting algorithms from a computer science book for the fun of it.

 ----------